 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

 Open to undergraduate or graduate university students from any accredited U.S. college or university.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).

 Linda Samson Talleur, Lecturer in Letterpress Printing, earned her MFA in the Book Arts from the University of Alabama in 1986.
 She was subsequently awarded a Fulbright Fellowship to Verona, Italy where she studied under Master Printer Alessandro Zanella.
 She currently teaches at the University of Kansas and publishes limited editions under the imprint La Ginestra.

-Andrea Herstowski, Associate Professor and Chair of Design, came back to KU to teach after receiving a BFA here in 1990 and the equivalent of an MFA at the Schule fur Gestaltung Basel in Switzerland.
+Andrea Herstowski, Associate Dean/Associate Professor in Design, came back to KU to teach after receiving a BFA here in 1990 and the equivalent of an MFA at the Schule fur Gestaltung Basel in Switzerland.
 She also taught design at the Academy of Art in San Francisco for several years.
 She has practiced design in various capacities at internationally recognized studios in San Francisco and Germany, including Factory Design Inc. and xplicit GmbH in Frankfurt, Germany.